alban-read/M1-MICRO-FORTH/riscish.md

 LOCALS provide each word with eight (64bit) local variables.

-LOCALS is a special array of values of length 8 (0..7) that provide some small local memory storage for each word invocation.
+- LOCALS is a special array of values of length 8 (0..7) that provide some small local memory storage for each word invocation.

-LOCALS backing memory is implemented as a stack, allowing about 250 levels of depth.
+- LOCALS backing memory is implemented as a stack, allowing about 250 levels of depth.

 On entry to a word LOCALS are erased, all values will be read as zero.

-LOCALS cease to exist and are reused when a word ends.
+- LOCALS cease to exist and are reused when a word ends.

+Storge for WLOCALS

-WLOCALS use the same memory as LOCALS providing word sized access (32bits) to 16 (0..15) Values.
+- WLOCALS use the same memory as LOCALS providing word sized access (32bits) to 16 (0..15) Values.

-If it is more convenient to have 16 smaller values use WLOCALS instead of LOCALS
+- If it is more convenient to have 16 smaller values use WLOCALS instead of LOCALS

-These are both just views over the same 64 bytes of memory in the local memory stack.
+- These are both just views over the same 64 bytes of memory in the local memory stack.

 To recap locals are only valid between : and ;